How to be more productive

 b) Review your list and see which ones are there out of duty or fear.
 Cross them out.

 c) Come up with an order of priority.
 Notice which you feel a sense of resistance to, and ask yourself why.

 How can you separate ‘thinking’ from ‘doing’?

-If you don’t have a plan, you will be derailed.
+If you don’t have a plan, you may find yourself lacking focus.

 Make a list of things for your ideal day.
 Include something you will do for enjoyment.

 a) One large thing that will really make a difference when you get it off your plate.

 b) Another, less challenging thing, but still important.

 c) A few other things that are easy and quick to do.
 Batch them for ease: make phone calls together, for example.

 Beware of over-scheduling yourself, and try to delegate where you can.